 Through our comprehensive program that includes prevention, education, intervention and community coalition resources, we help our students persevere and find SUPPORT@SHIP.

 Lavell M. Simpkins, M.A.

-Interim Assistant Dean of Students, Coordinator Drug and Alcohol Services
+Interim Assistant Dean of Students, Director Drug and Alcohol Services

 Faculty Advisor's Welcome